ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

 Costs and Drawbacks
 -------------------

-We expect the implementation and maintenance costs is minimum difficulty.
+We expect the implementation and maintenance costs has minimum difficulty.

 Alternatives
 ------------

-Alternative is to use more ambiguous absent of quantifier to type variable.
+An alternative is to use a more ambiguous absence of a quantifier to type's variable..

 Backward Compatibility